Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Related Works

-A very recent work~\shortcite{Izza22} tackles the problem of removing redundancy in explanations for predictions made by decision trees.
-Our work applies to ensembles of decision trees, and aims at computing explanations that are minimum with respect to a domain-specific cost function, motivated by the comprehensive field guide on explainability by~\shortciteA{Ras22}.
+A very recent work\cite{Izza22} tackles the problem of removing redundancy in explanations for predictions made by decision trees using a MaxSAT approach.
+Our work applies to ensembles of decision trees, and aims for improved runtime performance by using abstract interpretation.
+Furthermore, we also aim for the computation of explanations that are minimum with respect to a domain-specific cost function, as motivated by the comprehensive field guide on explainability by Ras~et~al.\cite{Ras22}.